-Gender diversity within overall AIA membership has continued to grow, with the share of women increasing from 17.1% in 2012 to 25.1% in 2020.
+Gender diversity within overall AIA membership has continued to grow, with the share of women increasing from 17.1% in 2012 to 25.7% in 2021.
 Please note that starting in 2018, a third option was made available to members to expand the binary options of "men" and "women."
-Moving forward, the options for members to describe their gender identity and expression will be female, male, nonbinary, self-described, and prefer not to say.
+In 2021 and moving forward, the options for members to describe their gender identity and expression will be female, male, non-binary, self-described, and prefer not to say.